-Conversion of redundant buildings (see Glossary) for business purposes will be supported where it will lead to an enhancement to the immediate setting.

-Conversion will only be supported where it can be demonstrated that there will be no material adverse impacts upon any heritage assets, local biodiversity and habitats, or the character of the surrounding area, arising for the development or the activities proposed at the site.
-Planning conditions and/or the removal of permitted development rights may be used to secure compliance with the Neighbourhood Plan policies.
+Conversion of redundant buildings for business purposes will be supported where the proposals are in accord with other policies in this plan.
+Conversion, or renovation of redundant buildings for use as residential units will be supported where occupation will be by local farm-workers and will be maintained through planning conditions.
+Conversion of redundant buildings for residential use where occupation by local farm-workers is not intended will only be permitted in sustainable locations where compliance with the other policies in this plan can be demonstrated, especially policies D1-D5 and B4.
+Conversion will only be supported where it can be demonstrated that there will be no significant adverse impacts upon any heritage assets, local biodiversity and habitats, or the character of the surrounding area, arising for the development or the activities proposed at the site.
+Planning conditions and/or the removal of permitted development rights may be used to secure compliance.